 MDacne’s Retinol Treatment System

-This starter kit is ideal for beginners who are new to using retinol.
+This starter kit is ideal for beginners who are new to using Retinol.
 The kit contains two creams.
-Since retinol can be harsh for new users, you can start with Retinol 0.25% before moving to Retinol 0.5%.
-Beginning with a lower treatment helps skin adjust before switching to the higher formulation.
-Both dermatologist-approved creams are vegan and cruelty-free, and they do not contain parabens, sulfates, or silicones.
-They also include beneficial ingredients, such as licorice and Calendula Officinalis extract, in addition to retinol and niacinamide.
+Since Retinol can be harsh for new users, you can start with Retinol 0.25% before moving to Retinol 0.5%.
+Beginning with a lower treatment helps the skin adjust before switching to the higher formulation.
+Both dermatologist-approved creams are vegan, cruelty-free, and do not contain parabens, sulfates, or silicones.
+They also include beneficial ingredients, such as licorice, Calendula Officinalis Extract, retinol, and niacinamide.
 Licorice reduces hyperpigmentation by inhibiting the production of melanin.
 It also has anti-inflammatory properties and can reduce irritation, itchiness, and redness.
 Calendula officinalis extract promotes hydration and firmness while also fighting against breakouts and acne.

 Best Retinol Eye cream